Request an appointment by clicking here or by calling 704-444-0087

 For the first example, I’ve included a more detailed version that you would likely share with a person “offline” – meaning not in the moment when the behavior is occurring, but when you’re heading it off at the pass.

-This is a more deliberate and intentional approach.
-It is rooted in motivational interviewing and dialectical behavior therapy or DBT (DEAR MAN).
+This is a more deliberate and intentional approach called a DEAR MAN.
+It is rooted in dialectical behavior therapy or DBT – specifically the interpersonal effectiveness model of DBT.

 The pros of this strategy are that you’re choosing when and how this conversation takes place.
 Having that pregame plan helps provide some comfort and reduce the novelty of the situation.
 If you practice it out loud or with a coach or therapist, even better.